Submission Guidelines for Space Squid

 How to submit

 Keep in mind that this is an Austin-based zine, so we’re spending most of our time drinking Mexican martinis and eating egg-chorizo kolaches.
-We shoot for less than a month return time, but if you make it past the first round of reading, you’re looking at around three months, longer if the editorial staff is feeling crabby.
+We shoot for a return time of less than 45 days, but if you make it past the first round of reading, you’re looking at around three months, longer if the editorial staff is feeling crabby.
 Feel free to send us a query about the status of your submission after 90 days.
 Make sure you’ve checked your own spam folder for our emails.

 Feel free to submit to other markets when you submit to us.
 Simultaneous submissions are okay, but we’re likely to get confused if we have more than one of your stories on the table at a time.
 Read the stuff we consider to be funny scifi.

 If you have a print-on-demand novel that nobody’s buying, how ’bout you sponsor a story in Space Squid?
 It guarantees that your core audience (sci-fi fans who are careless with their money) will see it, our circ is comparable to many ‘zines and journals, and it’ll probably be the cheapest ad you’ll ever buy.